Summer Sale! - All JEWELRY 94% OFF + All RINGS 95% OFF

 Turquoise

 Turquoise is an opaque blue-to-green gemstone classified as a hydrous phosphate of copper and aluminum, with the chemical formula CuAl₆(PO₄)₄(OH)₈·4H₂O.
-The stone forms in arid regions where acidic, copper-rich groundwater percolates through aluminum-bearing rock over millions of years.
-Its color ranges from sky blue and robin's-egg blue through blue-green to apple green, with the hue determined by copper (blue) and iron (green) content.
-Many specimens show a matrix of host rock in brown, black, or tan webbing.
+The stone forms over millions of years when acidic, copper-rich groundwater seeps through aluminum-bearing rock in arid climates.
+Color ranges from sky blue and robin's-egg blue through blue-green to apple green, driven by copper content (blue) and iron substitution (green).
+Many specimens carry a matrix of host rock in brown, black, or tan webbing, though the top-grade material is matrix-free.

 Turquoise in Sterling Silver Jewelry